 How long should my video be?

-We store the original file that you upload to our dashboard in the cloud, then we do what's called "transcoding" as we have to create multiple versions of your video to serve to users.
+Quality matters!
+Mediavine stores the original file that you upload to our dashboard in the cloud, and then we do what's called "transcoding" so that we have multiple versions of your video to serve to users.
 Then, based on a user's device and Internet speed, we figure out which version to "stream" to them.

 If you're on a super fast connection you'll get the best quality we currently stream (720p) and it compresses all the way down for users on poor cellular connections.